 |Sunglasses and Case|

 |Jewelry (organized in travel jewelry organizer)|

 Step 3 – Pack Your Toiletry Bag

 The next step is to make sure your toiletry bag is organized.
-To help make sure you have everything you need packed, I have included a checklist for you to use below.
+To help make sure you have everything you need packed, I have included a travel packing check list for you to use below.